 14. ‘Option B: Facing Adversity, Building Resilience and Finding Joy‘ by Sheryl Sandberg & Adam Grant (2017).
 Goodreads star rating = 3.98/5.

 Why it’s good: Another book that highlights how to find meaning and cope with grief following the loss of a family member.
-Sheryl lost her husband suddenly, and never thought that she or her children would find joy again.
-Adam showed her the concrete steps that could help her to recover from her life altering experiences, and they both share these steps in this book.
+Sheryl lost her husband suddenly, and never thought that she or her children would experience joy again.
+Adam showed her the concrete steps that could help her to recover from her life-altering experiences, and they both share these steps in this book.

 They also show how many others have rebounded from a multitude of hardships in their lives, including job loss, health problems, sexual assault, war or natural disasters.
 Resilience is a skill that can be built over time.
 It is not a fixed resource.